mcandre/linters/README.md

 Originally, `lint` was a tool for scanning `.c` code for additional, stricter warnings.
 By statically analyzing the code itself before compilation, programmers could maintain a higher level of code discipline, increasing the reliability of the code in multiple compilers and environments.

-As time went on, static code analysis was eclipsed by dynamic analysis: unit tests, that examined how the compiled code runs against different inputs and corner cases.
-Today, linters are used to supplement unit tests, and even provide stylistic checks, in large projects where programmers may attempt to use competing coding styles.
+As time went on, static code analysis was eclipsed by dynamic analysis: [unit tests](https://en.wikipedia.org/wiki/Unit_test), that examine how code behaves for different inputs and corner cases.

-Linters exist for many programming languages and document formats, detailed below.
+Today, linters are used to supplement unit tests, serving primarily as low priority style checkers.
+Linters are being written for many programming languages and document formats, detailed below.

 [Wikipedia:List of tools for static analysis](http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis)